playfulprogramming/playfulprogramming/content/blog/what-is-ssr-and-ssg/index.md

 ![A diagram explaining how the aforementioned steps would flow](./ssr.svg)

 There's more improvements than there might initially see, however!
 Because you're hosting from a server - which has better network connectivity than a user's machine - you're able to make much faster network requests in order to perform that initial render.

 Say you need to grab data from the database to populate the screen's data, you're able to do that much faster as a result.
 Instead of displaying the user a loading screen while you wait to grab the data, you can simply tell your client "don't show anything until I send you HTML that I've generated from React" and due to the speed of your network, can ship down a hydrated UI from database data.

 Moreover, if you have your server and database in the same hosting location, you're even able to avoid out-of-intranet calls, which would provide faster, more reliable connectivity for your initial render.

+That said, because you're relying on server functionality to do this rendering, you have to have a custom server setup.
+No simple CDN hosting here - your server has to initialize and render each user's page on request.

 # Static Site Generation (SSG) {#ssg}

+If SSR is ["passing the buck"](https://en.wikipedia.org/wiki/Buck_passing) to the server to generate the initial page, then SSG is passing the buck to you - the developer.

-While the industry widely recognizes the term "Static Site Generation", I prefer the term "Compile-side Rendering" or "Compile-Time Server-Side Rendering".
+While the industry widely recognizes the term "Static Site Generation", I prefer the term "compile-side rendering" or "compile-time server-side rendering".
 This is because I feel they outline a better explanation of the flow of displaying content to the user.
 On a SSG site, you'd:

 1) You build the React code
 2) You generate the HTML and CSS on your development machine before deploying to server (run build)